 What causes this mutated cell?
 In children, it's unclear.

-While it’s unclear why children get cancer, Dr. Watt says certain types of cancer are more common among children, including:
+More than 15,000 children are diagnosed with cancer every year.
+Certain types of cancer are more common among children, including:

-- Leukemia (blood cancer), that affects about 30 percent of children with cancer
+- Leukemia (blood cancer): the most common childhood cancer, affecting about 30% of children with cancer

 - Brain and nervous system cancers